KindHearts for Charitable Humanitarian Development: Legal Proceedings

+To date, neither KindHearts, nor its officers, has been charged or convicted with any crime.

-Settlement with U.S. government
+Settlement with the U.S. government

-The settlement ends the litigation by allowing KindHearts to pay its debts and distribute the remaining funds among a list of approved charities before it dissolves.
-At that point, Treasury will remove KindHearts from its terrorist list and pay its attorneys fees.
+A settlement between KindHearts and the U.S. Government was announced on May 1st, 2012.
+The settlement ended the litigation by allowing KindHearts to pay its debts and distribute the remaining funds among a list of approved charities before dissolving.
+At that point, Treasury removed KindHearts from its terrorist list and paid its attorney's fees.
 Neither side admitted to any wrongdoing.